inductiva/inductiva/docs/explore_api/tasks.md

 <details> <summary>

 `EXECUTOR TERMINATED BY USER`</summary>
-similar to `KILLED`, the task's executor was terminated either by you or by system-enforced limits (generally when quota limits are reached).
+Similar to `KILLED`, the task's executor was terminated either by you or by system-enforced limits (generally when quota limits are reached).
 </details>